geudde/attic-chest/pages/05.authors/docs.md

 Inscription to the Memory of Shenstone → <span class="name">com.
 Miss Flaxman</span>
 Hymn to Apollo From the Greek → <span class="name">com.
 Miss Flaxman</span>
 To Lycidas on his forsaking the Lyre → (Dorea)
-A Translation of the 2nd Ode of Anacreon signed Thyrsis — Miss Porden 1810 to Incognita → <span class="name">com.
+A Translation of the 2nd Ode of Anacreon signed Thyrsis — <span class="name">Miss Porden</span>
+1810 to Incognita → <span class="name">com.
 Miss Flaxman</span>
 Tancred to Thalestris → <span class="name">Miss Flaxman</span>
 The Faults of Woman kind signed Lysander → <span class="name">Miss Porden</span>